Cil-lonydd Solar

 This solar site will reduce the carbon emissions created in supplying Caerphilly’s energy needs by around 15,000 tons of carbon every year, for the foreseeable future.

-Cil-lonydd Solar will be delivered by Bridgend Based company CENIN.
+Cil-lonydd Solar will be delivered by Bridgend based company CENIN.
 Visit www.cenin.co.uk to see some examples of our previous, ground-breaking work across Wales.

 This project is being developed by CENIN, a Bridgend-based, family-owned business, specialising in the development of integrated energy systems.